GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 35.
+Voice Text: The XXXV psalme.
 Lord plead my cause against my foes

 General Note